Sara Underwood Showers Outdoors In New Instagram Video

 “Wow!!
 This is absolutely stunning, you are living a real life fairytale.
 Such an inspiration,” another fan chimed in, trailing the comment with a heart eyes emoji.

-“Looks like wonderland,” a third fan raved, adding a smiley at the end of the comment.
+“Looks like wonderland,” a third fan raved, adding a smiley emoji at the end of the comment.

 “That’s what I like…a beauty in the woods!!” yet another user added.